 6) Clean accessories with warm soapy water

 Please note that it is extremely important to use the mixing lid that came with the Babycook while blending to prevent food from entering the reservoir.
-If you need a replacement, please contact customer service to find the mixing lid designed for your particular machine, Solo, Duo or Original (please note that the Neo was not designed for use with a mixing lid).
+If you need a replacement, please contact customer service to find the mixing lid designed for your particular machine, Solo, Duo or Original.

 *Be sure not to run the cooking cycle until the reservoir is completely clean.
 Otherwise, you are just “baking” the build-up onto the sides of the reservoir.